 How can Beacon help identify bot clicks?

-Digital marketing intelligence platform, Beacon, tracks every link click and website visit from the Beacon Links you create for your marketing.
 It also gives detailed analytics on your website traffic and page performances.
 And it provides valuable insights and intelligence into how your online marketing is going, making sure you’re targeting human visitors and blocking out bots.

 The traffic from these links is analysed.
 Beacon then determines which are genuine human visits and which is likely to be a bot.
 Beacon displays the percentage of human/bot visits across the spectrum of digital marketing activity; from individual link, to channel, to campaign.